tieto-cem/terraform-aws-openvpn/README.md

 Extract Extract your key file (your-name.tar.gz) into `C:\Program Files\OpenVPN\config`.
 WinZip can be used for extracting .tar.gz files.

-Right click on the small OpenVPN icon in the windows taskbar on the right hand bottom corner.
-Select connect.
+Right click on the small OpenVPN icon in the windows taskbar on the right hand bottom corner and select connect.